dtb/dtb.github.com/_posts/2011-06-19-manipulating-text-cursor-using-the-Win32-API.markdown

         }
     }

-They key logic here (and this is probably not really sophisticated enough, to be honest—consider a user trying to delete a trailing “a”) is that we check if they initially had nothing selected (`firstChar == lastChar`), and if their cursor was at the end of the string
+The key logic here (and this is probably not really sophisticated enough, to be honest—consider a user trying to delete a trailing “a”) is that we check if they initially had nothing selected (`firstChar == lastChar`), and if their cursor was at the end of the string
 (`firstChar == len`.)
 In this case, we want to move the cursor forward by one character to account for the character we just added.